tjvantoll/articles/airbnb/article.md

 The way that React Native and NativeScript allow developers to access native APIs is the perhaps the single biggest architectureal difference between the two frameworks.

 Both React Native and NativeScript provide a series of cross-platform APIs for common mobile tasks.
-For example in [React Native you use an API named `Animated`](https://facebook.github.io/react-native/docs/network.html) for animations, and in [NativeScript you use an API named `Animation`](https://docs.nativescript.org/angular/ui/animation-code), however they provide very similar functionality (animating user interface components).
-In some cases the NativeScript and React Native cross-platform APIs are identical, for example, both frameworks provide support for the web’s `fetch()` and `XMLHttpRequest` APIs.
+For example in [React Native you use an API named `Animated`](https://facebook.github.io/react-native/docs/network.html) for animations, and in [NativeScript you use an API named `Animation`](https://docs.nativescript.org/angular/ui/animation-code).
+But despite slightly different names the APIs provide very similar functionality (animating user interface components).
+In most cases these cross-platform APIs are similar, and in some cases they’re even identical—for example, both frameworks provide support for the web’s `fetch()` and `XMLHttpRequest` APIs.

-The architectural differences come when you need to do something that isn’t a super common mobile task—aka, when you need to perform some native action not provided by the cross-platform APIs.
-In React Native to access native iOS and Android APIs you need to use a series of bridge APIs (here’s are [docs for iOS](https://facebook.github.io/react-native/docs/native-modules-ios.html); here are the [docs for Android](https://facebook.github.io/react-native/docs/native-modules-android.html)).
+The architectural differences between the frameworks come when you need to do something that _isn’t_ a common mobile task—aka, when you need to perform some native action not provided by the frameworks’ cross-platform APIs.
+In React Native to access native iOS and Android APIs you need to use a series of APIs commonly referred to as the bridge APIs (here are the [docs for iOS](https://facebook.github.io/react-native/docs/native-modules-ios.html); here are the [docs for Android](https://facebook.github.io/react-native/docs/native-modules-android.html)).

-A full breakdown of the bridging APIs is out of the scope of this article, but the thing I want you to note is how these APIs require you to write both native and JavaScript code.
-As a concrete example of that the image below shows the first example from React Native’s iOS bridging documentation—notice the iOS code on top, and the TypeScript code underneath.
+A full breakdown of the bridging APIs is out of the scope of this article, but the key thing to know is that these APIs require you to write both native and JavaScript code.
+As a concrete example of that, the image below shows the first example from React Native’s iOS bridging documentation—notice the iOS code on top, and the TypeScript code underneath.

 ![](react-native-example.png)

-The reason React Native takes this approach is because React itself is running in a JavaScript Virtual Machine, and therefore cannot access native APIs directly.
+React Native does this because React itself is running in a JavaScript Virtual Machine, and therefore cannot access native APIs directly.
 Hooks like React Native’s `RCT_EXPORT_METHOD` give native code the ability to tie into the app’s JavaScript context, allowing both to coexist.
-This works as expected, and drives a lot of apps in both the App Store and Google Play.
+As Airbnb notes, these APIs do work as expected, and they successfully drive a lot of apps in both the App Store and Google Play.
 However, this architecture is not without its problems.

 > “These bridges were some of the more complex pieces because we wanted to wrap the existing Android and iOS APIs into something that was consistent and canonical for React.
 While keeping these bridges up to date with the rapid iteration and development of new infrastructure was a constant game of catch up, the investment by the infrastructure team made product work much easier.”

-To create a bridge for a real-world app you essentially have to write code in three places—once for iOS, once for Android, and once for the web—which creates a lot of moving pieces to keep in sync as iOS, Android, React, and React Native all continue to evolve.
+To leverage the bridge in a real-world app you have to write code in three places—once for iOS, once for Android, and once for the web—which creates a lot of moving pieces to keep in sync, especially as iOS, Android, React, and React Native all continue to release new versions.

-Then you have to consider that not only is your code in three different places, but that code might be written by three different teams that specialize in each platform.
+Next, you need to consider that not only is your code in three different places, but that code might be written by three different teams that specialize in each platform.

 > “In React Native, we started with a blank slate and had to write or create bridges of all existing infrastructure.
 This meant that there were times in which a product engineer needed some functionality that didn’t yet exist.
 At that point, they either had to work in a platform they were unfamiliar with and outside the scope of their project to build it or be blocked until it could be created.”

 > “In addition, large amounts of bridging infrastructure were required to enable product engineers to work effectively.”

 In NativeScript we took a completely different approach to accessing native APIs.
 Instead of a bridge, NativeScript injects all iOS and Android APIs into the JavaScript Virtual Machine directly.
-(The full technical details of how this is possible is out of the scope of this article, but it’s [worth a read](https://developer.telerik.com/featured/nativescript-works/) if you find the architectures of these frameworks at all interesting.)
+(The full technical details of how this works is out of the scope of this article, but it’s [worth a read](https://developer.telerik.com/featured/nativescript-works/) if you find the architectures of these frameworks at all interesting.)

 This means that if you want need to access a native API in NativeScript... you just do it.
 For example, the following code is valid NativeScript code that returns a JavaScript integer of `3` on Android.